roshanrazz/reward-points/README.md

 #### 2. Open in editor like eclipse, spring-tool-suite,intelliJ IDEA, preferably spring-tool-suite as I have used for creation.
 #### 3. Right click on project.
 Goto -> Run As -> Maven Build.
 #### 4. In Goals type spring-boot:run and run the project.
 #### Alternatively run the project from command prompt using mvn spring-boot:run command.

+## Note for Developers
+#### I have used H2 as a database which can be accessed from browser by using url http://localhost:8080/h2-console with JDBC url jdbc:h2:mem:testdb and default username: sa and no password.

+#### There is a file data.sql in resources which contain dummy data for user and transaction entity which gets populated automatically when running the project.
+#### For testing purpose transaction can be created from controller endpoint also as provided below.
+#### All the test case passes.

 ## Endpoints
 ### List all users